-The card offers a little bit of everything: a first-year bonus offer, a balance transfer offer, cash back rewards, travel benefits and shopping benefits.
-You’ll earn 3% cash back on all purchases in the first 12 months (up to the first $10,000 spent) and unlimited 1.5% cash back on all purchases after.
-As an added bonus, HSBC awards cardholders 10% anniversary cash back each year.
+The card offers a little bit of everything: a balance transfer offer, cash back rewards and travel benefits and shopping benefits.
+You’ll earn 3 percent cash back on all purchases in the first 12 months (up to the first $10,000 spent) and unlimited 1.5 percent cash back on all purchases after.

 The first-year value of this card is its primary draw.
-The 3% cash back offer on your first $10,000 adds up to $300 in cash back over the course of a year, and you can increase your earnings by taking advantage of the 10% anniversary bonus.
+The 3 percent cash back offer on your first $10,000 adds up to $300 in cash back over the course of a year.
 There is no annual fee, so this card can take a back seat in your wallet after you’ve capitalized on the first-year value.

 While the HSBC Cash Rewards card offers a few nice perks, it doesn’t specialize in any particular category.